mayukh42/footprint/README.md

 v0.17.7

-Primitive types supported: String, Integer, Double, LocalDate.
+Literal types supported: String, Integer, Double, LocalDate.

 All other types are considered as reference types.